CloudLabs-MOC/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_10_Lab1_Ex01_Hunting-V2.md

-# Lab - Exercise 1: Perform Threat Hunting in Microsoft Sentinel
+# Assignment 3: Perform Threat Hunting in Microsoft Sentinel

 ## Lab scenario

 You're a Security Operations Analyst working at a company that implemented Microsoft Sentinel.
 You have received threat intelligence about a Command and Control (C2 or C&C) technique.
 You need to perform a hunt and watch for the threat.

-   >**Important:** The lab exercises for Learning Path #10 are in a **standalone** environment.
-If you exit the lab before completing it, you will be required to re-run the configurations again.

-   >**Note:** The log data created in the previous Learning Path **Perform Attacks** lab exercises will not be available in this lab without rerunning the **Attack 3** on WIN1 server in Exercise 5.

 ## Lab objectives
  In this lab, you will perform the following: